 Applying for immigrant or green card status while in the U.S. on a single intent visa can be tricky.
 Again, you must not harbor immigrant intent.
 This is an essential element to keeping your single intent nonimmigrant visa status—and without status in the U.S., you'll have to leave, and at best, won't be able to apply for anything until you're abroad.

 However, this element does not prevent a single intent visa holder, for example a TN visa holder, from developing immigrant intent at some point in the future.
 Let's imagine that when the TN holder received his TN visa, his intent for the present trip and duration of stay was in line with being a temporary nonimmigrant.
-But he could still have plans to seek a green card sometime in the future, outside of his current stay.
+But he could still have thoughts about seeking a green card sometime in the future, outside of his current stay.
 One critical distinction is that he must not have taken affirmative steps toward these plans at the time of applying for the TN visa.

 Timing becomes important, both with regard to travel and working, before USCIS approves the adjustment of status.
 Although green card applicants may remain in the U.S. while their green card application is pending, some might wish to travel abroad.
 They cannot, however, leave the country without a valid dual intent visa status or before obtaining an advance parole ("AP") document allowing them to embark on such international travel.
 Although one usually applies for AP along with adjustment of status, it can take some time before USCIS reviews the packet and approves AP.

 Similarly, adjustment applicants may work pursuant to their pending green card application, but will need either a valid underlying work authorized visa status or an Employment Authorization Document ("EAD") granted by virtue of their pending green card application.
 As with the AP application, it can take some time for USCIS to issue the EAD.